-Beer is, of course, synonymous with Belgium and sacred to the country’s Trappist monks.
+Belgian beer is, of course, synonymous with the country and sacred to the country’s Trappist monks.
 In fact, six of the 14 monasteries in the world that produce authentic Trappist brews are based in Belgium.
 However, most of these are produced in limited quantities and are only available within the region they are produced in.
-Therefore, if you have a palette for fine beers, a weekend tour to these breweries is a must.
+Therefore, if you have a palette for fine beers, a weekend tour of these breweries is a must.
 A pilgrimage will take you across the country from Westvleteren, Chimay, Orval, Rochefort, and Westmalle to Achel.
 However, seclusion is paramount for the strict Cistercian order monks.
 Therefore, only some of the abbeys are open to the public.